 - Bookeye 4 Kiosk – Well suited to a library lobby where you can use it for walk-up book scanning.
 It works as a standalone device and files can be saved onto a USB stick or uploaded to an FTP server.

-- Bookeye 4 V2 Pro – This scanner is designed to be used for entry level book archiving.
+- Bookeye 4 V2 Pro – This scanner is designed to be used for entry-level book archiving.
 The hardware, software and other features, will let you reach unrivaled performances in digital book archiving.

 - Bookeye 4 V2 Pro Archive – It’s identical to the PRO model but also includes a flattening glass.
 The software options are identical on both scanners.

 - Bookeye 4 Semi-Automatic – The flagship model in which the flattening glass moves automatically up and down.
 An operator is required just to turn the pages.

 The book cradle of this scanner can be adjusted according to your desired needs.
 While it will sit comfortably at 120 degrees for more fragile books, it can be opened flat at 180 degrees and it can scan A2 documents such as maps or other large format or wide format paper.
 At that moment these scanners can be turned into A2 flatbed scanners, performing this task quite succesfully.

 While the Bookeye 4 V2 starts as a manual scanner where the user only has to turn the page, there are upgrades to this model.
 You can even get semi-automatic Bookeye 4’s.
 In those cases, the scanner features a scanning glass that moves up and down automatically, while the user only has to turn the page.